-The Forum of around 70 members is established and meetings have taken place to identify key actions.
+The Forum of over 90 members is established and meetings have taken place to identify key actions.
 Membership organisations are from Public, Private and Third Sectors

 The first-ever piece of research looking at people's experiences of living with mental ill health across rural Scotland was published in April 2017 by Scotland's Rural College in partnership with Support in Mind Scotland - you can download the report here

 The national rural campaign to reduce stigma and raise awareness of mental wellbeing in rural Scotland was launched at the Royal Highland Show in June 2017.